Sustaining our Traditions and Culture

 Pollutants of Concern: Hydrocarbons

-Actions Taken: A Phase 1 assessment completed on September 30, 2022.
-Contact Valerie Streeter 360-716-4629 or vstreeter@tulaliptribes-nsn.gov for copy of final report.
+Actions Taken: A Phase I assessment completed on the site.
+Contact Valerie Streeter 360-722-1050 or vstreeter@tulaliptribes-nsn.gov for a copy of final report.
+A Phase II Environmental Assessment was started in 2023 and is ongoing.

 Tulalip Natural Resources Department line art image of forest or wetland area